SokolovVadim/KernelLinearClassification/README.md

 - Magnitude: A higher magnitude means a stronger influence (either positive or negative).
 2. For polynomial features, weights corresponding to squared or interaction terms give insight into how combinations of features influence the model.
 3. Compare the Weights:
-You can create a comparison table or plot the weights to visually analyze their relative importance.
+we can create a comparison table or plot the weights to visually analyze their relative importance.

 How to Compare: